-Using a thin layer of a moisturizer or tattoo balm is the best way to go.
+Using a thin layer of moisturizer or tattoo balm is the best way to go.
 This will make sure that your ink gets the water that it needs, while also allowing it to have proper air circulation.
 Our soothing tattoo gel has a lot of healing properties which are great but it also has some of the best thickness to make sure your tattoo isn't smothered.

 5. No Baths, Hot Tubs, or Swimming

 Healing a tattoo fast is all about the scabs.
 Keeping them on until they are ready to fall off naturally are numbers 1, 2, & 3 at the top of the importance list.
-Baths, hot tubs, lakes, oceans, any water that you would submerge yourself in will all make your scab soft and spongy.
+Baths, hot tubs, lakes, oceans, and any water you would submerge yourself in will make your scab soft and spongy.

-Healing a New Tattoo is Easier Than Ever
+Healing a New Tattoo Is Easier Than Ever

-Nowadays it's about art and the thrill.
+Nowadays, it's about art and the thrill.
 But what kind of thrill do you get by waiting around for your new tattoo to heal?
 Try these hacks to help heal your tattoo faster and take charge of your skincare.